bennettpeter/MythTV-LeanCapture/README.md

     /opt/mythtv/leancap/leancap_scan.sh

-The series name must be an exact match.
-The script is prone to OCR errors.
-There is code to fix errors that I found, but there could still be problems.
-If there is an error the script cannot recover from, it will terminate without recording.

 Please feel free to open a support ticket for any specific errors.

-If a recording fails, you can use the leanfire to record it (see Manual Recordings above), but that will require you to manually find the show on the fire stick before starting the recording.
-You cannot set up a script to record multiple episodes this way.
+If a recording fails, you can use leanfire, leanrec or leanxvod to record it (see Manual Recordings above), depending on where you can find it.
+You will need to find what service carries prior episodes.
+Recnt episodes are normally available on xfinity vod (see leanxvod above), older ones may be on the CBS app, peacock app, Hulu or others.

 ## Troubleshooting

 - Fire stick loses ethernet connection.
 Randomly, once every few months, a fire stick reverts to wifi.
 This may not be a problem.
 It can still record over wifi, but it is best to reset it to ethernet.
 An email is sent by the scripts when this happens.
 This happens equally with Amazon's ethernet adapter and third party ethernet adapters.
-The only solution I have found is to disconnect power from teh fire stick and reconnect.
+The only solution I have found is to disconnect power from the fire stick and reconnect.
 Rebooting the fire stick from the settings menu does not fix it, it still only recognizes wifi after the reboot.
 If anybody finds a better solution please let me know.
-- Fire stick reverts to default resolution.
-Randomly, once every few months, a fire stick reverts to auto resolution, even if you have set it specifically.
-Recordings still continue as normal, videos being resized in the usb adapter.
-The scripts send an email message when this happens.
-The solution is to use the settings on the fire stick to reset it to your desired resolution.
+I believe it may be a power problem and you may be able to avoid it by finding a power source that can supply more current.
 - Interruptions during recording.
 If Xfinity stops because of a network error, sometimes it displays a message that says "Try again later" or something equally useless.
 The script will try re-tuning after a couple of minutes.
 It will keep trying to re-tune until the end of the show.
 This has happened only a couple of times in six months with hundreds of recordings.
 This may also happen if you lose internet connection.
 Also if you accidentally press home or return on the remote.
 When this happens the script sends an email message to let you know it is retrying.
+Also the recording will be marked as damaged so that MythTV can record the episode again.
 - Recordings happen without audio.
 This has happened once to me.
 All recordings from a certain time onwards were silent.
 The problem was in the capture device.
 Re-powering the fire stick and rebooting the backend made no difference.
 It was solved by unplugging the usb device and replugging it, thereby effectively rebooting the usb device.
 I have added code to a userjob that runs after every recording to check if there is audio and send an email if there is not.
 That user job is at https://github.com/bennettpeter/mythscripts/blob/master/install/opt/mythtv/bin/userjob_recording.sh .
 Note that this job is highly dependent on my own setup.
 The relevant code from the job is below.
 You need to figure out how to get the variables set up.
 You will need ffmpeg and sox installed.

 Code to check for audio